 On the night of January 18, 1950, O’Keefe and Gusciora received $100,000 each from the robbery loot.
 They put the entire $200,000 in the trunk of O’Keefe’s automobile.
 Subsequently, O’Keefe left his car—and the $200,000—in a garage on Blue Hill Avenue in Boston.

 During the period immediately following the Brink’s robbery, “the heat” was on O’Keefe and Gusciora.
-Thus, when he and Gusciora were taken into custody by state authorities during the latter part of January, 1950, O’Keefe got word to McGinnis to recover his car and the $200,000 which it contained.
+Thus, when he and Gusciora were taken into custody by state authorities during the latter part of January 1950, O’Keefe got word to McGinnis to recover his car and the $200,000 that it contained.

 O’Keefe was bitter about a number of matters.
 First, there was the money.
 Then, there was the fact that so much “dead wood” was included—McGinnis, Banfield, Costa, and Pino were not in the building when the robbery took place.
 O’Keefe was enraged that the pieces of the stolen Ford truck had been placed on the dump near his home, and he generally regretted having become associated at all with several members of the gang.

 Before the robbery was committed, the participants had agreed that if anyone “muffed,” he would be “taken care of.”
 O’Keefe felt that most of the gang members had “muffed.”
 Talking to the FBI was his way of “taking care of” them all.